'?' Indicates uncertain of subject(s) taught or years at the school.

 Art 1958 - Head of Art 1969 -1985, Linoprints and Typography.
 Quote "I started in 1958 after College and National Service.
 Got quite Arty by1969.
 Retired in '85.
 He also had a daughter who attend the Elliott school.

-Edmund is a Major contributor to this web site, correction the many grammatical mistakes and painstakingly researching details.
+Edmund is a Major contributor to this web site, correcting the many grammatical mistakes and painstakingly researching details.

 Edmund while helping to build this section often observed "I will be remembered differently by different generations!" and this is probably true of most of the entries here.